ropensci/GSODR/cran-comments.md

 - Any data frames returned by _GSODR_ functions are returned as a `tibble()` object

+- The `YEARMODA` column is now returned as `Date` without time, rather than `Character`

 - Add new function, `get_inventory()`, which downloads the NCEI's station inventory document and returns a `tibble()` object of the data

-- A new theme is used for the vignettes and documentation website, spacelab, which provides a floating table of contents in vignettes and larger images
+- Use larger images and provide a table of contents in vignettes

 - Updated and enhanced introductory vignette